 10. Lean Into Your True Life Purpose

-Click on the link and examine your responses.
-After that. this will give you the direction you need in reassessing your life’s purpose.
-The keys to finding greater purpose are happiness, enjoyment, and community.
+Click on the link above and examine your responses.
+After that this will give you the direction you need in reassessing your life’s purpose.
+Now that you know what you want in life how do you go about turning that into your reality?
+A good place to start would be taking a look at this article curtesy of Micheal Blankenship from Get Your Gusto Back.
+The article provides a fantastic approach to getting what you want in life in three practical steps.
+It’s my opinion that the keys to finding greater purpose are happiness, enjoyment, and community.
 Greater purpose is the community we allow to become our identity, while purpose is using you unique set of skills to benefit that community.